 Many people think TMJ is a condition.
 In fact, TMJ is simply your temporomandibular joints.
 If you press your fingers gently to either side of your jaw, just in front of each ear, and then open your mouth, you’ll feel your TMJ.
 The tempormandibular joints is among the most frequently used in the body, helping us to chew, yawn, speak, swallow, and sneeze.
 October is National Physical Therapy month.
-Your Lake Forest dentist, Dr. James Fondriest, explains how physical therapy and dentistry can both help to lessen the discomfort of TMJ disorder.
+Dr. James Fondriest, explains how physical therapy and dentistry can both help to lessen the discomfort of TMJ disorder.

 What Is TMD?